kanji-lab/KanjiGloss/README.md

 James Heisig's *Remembering the Kanji* (1977–) pioneered the "meaning-first, reading-later" approach, aiming to give learners the same advantage that Chinese and Korean speakers have: recognizing kanji meanings without knowing their Japanese pronunciations.

 KanjiGloss extends this philosophy from **isolated kanji study** to **contextual reading of natural text**.

+KanjiGloss does not propose skipping the learning of readings.
+It proposes deferring it — so that grammar, not vocabulary, can be the first thing that becomes intuitive.

 ## Potential Applications